zeyadwaleed03/slash-backend-technical-assesment/README.md

 ## Setting Up the Environment

-Create a `.env` file in the `src` folder with the following content:
+Create a `.env` file in the `root` directory of the project with the following content:

 ```dotenv
 DATABASE_URL="your-database-url"